-- 2. Select the Start manually and end after option. - 3.
-On the right, enter the time limit as hours:minutes:seconds. - 4.
+- 2. Select the Set time limit for recording option. - 3.
+Set Duration by entering the time limit as hours:minutes:seconds. - 4.
 Click OK to enable the time limit.

 Note: the limit will work on all your next recordings in the current session only, until you restart the program.